 Slightly more fun for us humans to be a part of, spring is when bison become more active after a winter of hunkering down, large herds of elk and moose begin to march northward from the National Elk Refuge up into the hills and eagles prowl the skies for signs of rodent or fish life below.

 Spring also means that it’s time for the ungulates (deer, elk, and moose) to begin calving.
 Though the sight of a cow moose nuzzling her calf is about as heartwarming as it gets, remain a safe distance from the local wildlife and please remember to drive slowly on our roads.
 As the National Park Service says, “Give wildlife a brake.”
-See our article on Wildlife Spotting.

 3. Fly Fishing